-The inhabitants of Isle of Man are also affected by the corona pandemic and the spread of the Sars-Covid-19 virus.
-By September 24th, 2020, 340 infected persons and 24 deaths have been reported in the country.
-The first confirmed infections were reported on March 20th, 2020, which is the date of the official notification.
+By May 23rd, 2022, 29296 infected persons and 105 deaths have been reported in the country.
+The first confirmed infections were reported in March 2020, which is the date of the official notification.
 An additional 10-14 days are calculated for noticing one's own infection, the doctor's appointment, the laboratory test and, above all, the period from the infection until the first symptoms appear.
-The country reached its peak so far on April 3rd with 43 new infected persons.

 With about 123 physicians in Isle of Man, there are about 1.45 doctors per 1000 inhabitants.
 Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 3.57.